-The use of all forms of tobacco, including chewing tobacco, is prohibited at Greene County Career Center's campuses.
-A student who violates the tobacco-free environment may be placed on probation, or dismissed from the program of study.
+The use of all forms of tobacco, including chewing tobacco, vape pens, and e-cigarettes, are prohibited at Greene County Career Center's campuses.
+A student who violates the tobacco-free environment may be placed on probation, or dismissed from the Peace Officer Basic Training Academy.